 - Shields from diseases like cancer or diabetes

-You can find antioxidant rich foods for dogs in the following:
+You can find natural antioxidants for dogs in the following:

 The antioxidant content of plant-based foods is high.
 Foods that are highest in antioxidants are fruits and vegetables as they are loaded with vitamins and beneficial in countless ways.
 Some examples of excellent sources of antioxidants are blueberries, strawberries, pears, red cabbages, and kale.
 Make sure to check which fruits and vegetables are safe for your dog to consume.

-For a healthy body from the inside out, you can also feed your pooch IAMSTM Proactive HealthTM dog food.
+For a healthy body from the inside, you can also feed your pooch IAMSTM Proactive HealthTM dog food.
 Find the products that are best for your dog by shopping based on your pet’s age.

 Fruits, nuts, berries, and vegetables are common foods that act as good sources of antioxidants.
 Giving your dog an antioxidant-rich diet will aid in the battle against oxidative stress and reduce the risk of any illnesses.